-The Australian Ballooning Federation (ABF) administers recreational ballooning to standards approved by CASA.
-Recreational ballooning refers to pilots who hold a private balloon certificate issued by the Australian Ballooning Federation but do not carry fare-paying passengers.
+Recreational ballooning (manned) describes balloons flown by pilots who hold a private balloon certificate issued by a self-administering organisation but don’t carry fare-paying passengers.

-When over populated areas balloons must fly at least 1000 feet above ground level.
-When over other areas balloons are not required to observe a minimum height.
+When over populated areas, balloons must fly at least 1000 feet above ground level.
+When over other areas, balloons do not have to fly at a minimum height.

-More detailed advice can be found in CAAP 157-1(0) - Balloon flight over populous areas.
+You can find more detailed advice in CAAP 157-1(0) - Balloon flight over populous areas.

-Pilots are required to plan for their flight based on forecast meteorological conditions.
+Pilots must plan their flight based on forecast meteorological conditions.
 However, changes in wind conditions could alter the balloon's navigational tracking from that originally planned.

-If property owners are concerned about balloon operations, they should first contact the local commercial balloon operator or the ABF.
-If the issue cannot be resolved, property owners can contact CASA.
+If property owners are concerned about balloon operations, they should contact the local commercial balloon operator or a self-administering organisation.
+If the issue can’t be resolved, property owners can contact CASA.